varigence/docs/bimlflex/concepts/load-parameters.md

 # Load Parameters

 BimlFlex provides a number of standard out-of-the-box `parameters`, as well as the functionality to create your own.
-Parameters can be used in many ways - for example for managing data load windows, orchestration and standardised or default values.
+Parameters can be used in many ways - for example for managing data load windows, orchestration and standardized or default values.

 Parameters are most commonly used to define a high water mark or define a filter for what is returned from a Source System.
 The explanations and scenarios belong are generated in vein with that task.